diegotorres03/web-components-repository/docs/lesson-2/section-2/steps.md

 ## Section 2.2: Creating a statefull component

+With a statefull web component, we mean, a webcomponent that will hold state internally and its behaviour is affected by its internal state.
+Unlike a flip card, that pretty much all information is given and is not holding state internally.

+---

 ### Activity 2.2.1: Memory flip game

-Here, we want to create a component that will draw the boar for our memory game.
+Here, we want to create a component that will draw the board for our memory game.
 This componente will be used in this way, and every time we change the level attribute we want to update the component to reflect the new level.
 ```html
 <memory-flip-board id="game-board" level="2"></memory-flip-board>
 ```

-At this point, we are familiar with the process, create a `memory-flip-board` folder on `web-components-app/src/components`.
+At this point, we are familiar with the process.
+Create a `memory-flip-board` folder on `web-components-app/src/components`.
 And create the respective `index.js` file to export the component
 ```js
   export * from './memory-flip-board'
 ```